Candy Timeline

 Collections

-- 1800s Confectionery Shop in a Box: The 1800s were a time of tremendous upheaval, change, and transformation and sugars and sweets were part of them.
-This collection contains some of the most significant, from sorghum sugar, widely used throughout the nation, including as a cane sugar replacement for abolitionists, to late 1800’s circus peanuts, really used during circuses (and later the prototype for Lucky Charms cereal).
-Others include the 3-inch candy stick (1837), taffy (1880s), the Gibralter, the first commercial candy in the U.S. (1806), and many more.
+- 1800s Confectionery Shop in a Box: The 1800s were a time of tremendous upheaval, change, and transformation, and sugars and sweets were part of them.
+This collection contains some of the most significant, from sorghum sugar, widely used throughout the nation, including as a cane sugar replacement for abolitionists, to Others, taffy, the Wilbur bud, and many more.

 - 1800s Time Capsule: The 1800s were a dynamic time for foods of all sorts, and candy was no exception.
 In this time capsule, kids will experience these changes from the tasty and medicinal hard candies to the Circus Peanut, actually made for circuses in the late 1800s.
 Each one is described in a note from the Time Traveler.
 Fun, educational and tasty.